José María Pinedo

 José María Pinedo (21 June 1795 – 19 February 1885) was a commander in the navy of the United Provinces of the River Plate, one of the precursor states of what is now known as Argentina.
 He took part in the Argentine War of Independence, the Argentine Civil Wars and the Cisplatine War.
-He is also known for failing to resist the British return to the Falkland Islands in 1833.
+Although his most remembered performance is the passive role he played during the occupation of the Malvinas Islands by the United Kingdom.

 Early life

 José María Pinedo was born on 21 July 1795 in Buenos Aires, then part of the Viceroyalty of the Río de la Plata of the Spanish Empire.
 His father, José Agustín de Pinedo, was a colonel in the Spanish army; his mother was Juana Albizuri y Echaurri.

 War of Independence

 On 1 April 1816, Pinedo began his naval career as an unranked officer in the crew of the corvette Vigilancia, under the command of Major Jorge Ross.
 Between 1818 and 1819, the Vigilancia acted as a Privateer in European waters.
 In Philadelphia he transshipped to the armed schooner Independencia a privateer organised by Juan Pedro Aguirre under the command of Lieutenant Colonel Juan Grimalds.
 Pinedo was wounded twice in actions, against Spanish shipping in the North Atlantic.